karliky/learning-notes/quantum-computing/quantum-physics.md

 We call H a Hilbert space if every Cauchy sequence of elements of the space converges to an element in the space.

+### What's Quantum Coherence?

+Quantum coherence is an analogous to coherence in classical computing / classical polaritzation.

+> Two components, a and b, of the quantum state, must be stable and not wander.

+We can use _coherent superposition_ to describe a combination of two states components that give rise to a particular quantum state.

 ### What's a measurement in Quantum physics?

 In quantum physics, a measurement is the testing or manipulation of a physical system in order to yield a numerical result.